 Running times 17.00 to 21.00.

-Thursday 30th Nov - Press Launch: individual interviews in the afternoon, run by Hull 2017 and then 6pm.
+Thursday 30th Nov - Press Launch: individual interviews in the afternoon, run by Hull 2017 and then a walk around with

+press to each location, under embargo potentially if completed prior to 6pm.

 Friday 1st Dec - Opening / Partners tour and artist talk and tours culminating in a reception of some kind (To be